Smart Pills: Tech Flash

 Smart Pills: The Technology

-In this addition of Tech Flash, we will be looking at smart pills.
+Oh Smart Pills, are they for real?
+In this addition of Tech Flash, we will be taking a deeper look at this supposed genius-enhancing phenomenon.
 These little nuggets of intelligence are beginning to make headlines with rumored users such as Elon Musk and Sir Richard Branson.
 We want to see if this is intelligence making of the future or a simply another fad drug.
 Enter into a new world of learning.

 Listen.
 We’ve all been there.
 It’s 1am the night before a final exam.
 You’ve been crushing the red bull or coffee, whatever your caffeine pleasure.
 Literally glued to the back table of the library cramming for Philosophy 101.
 As a budding physicist, you’d rather eat dry wall than study Kant.
 So why not short circuit the learning process with smart pills?